 Brine shrimp, daphnia, and wingless fruit flies are easy to hatch and care for.

-Cultivating your own betta fish food lets you regulate what your pet eats, and therefore how nutritious each of its meals is.
+Cultivating your own betta fish food lets you regulate what your pet eats and how nutritious each is.

 I’ve had great experience raising brine shrimp and daphnia for my bettas.